 Opioid-like side effects that may occur with kratom include:

 - Loss of appetite

-A case series from Kronstad, et al. described a fatal drug interaction with kratom.
+A case series (Kronstad and colleages) described a fatal drug interaction with kratom.
 A substance, dubbed “Krypton” - a mixture of mitragynine and a metabolite of tramadol - was found post-mortem in nine people in Sweden over a one year period.
 Tramadol, an opioid-like prescription pain drug, was most likely added to kratom to boost its narcotic-like effect.

-As with many herbal alternatives, designer drugs, or illicit products sold on the Internet, the possibility exists that kratom may also be contaminated with illegals drugs, black market prescription medications, or even poisonous products.
+As with many herbal alternatives, designer drugs, or illicit products sold on the Internet, the possibility exists that kratom may also be contaminated with illegal drugs, black market prescription medications, or even poisonous products.
 Consumers should avoid buying unknown drug products from the Internet.
 When combined with other drugs -- recreational, prescription, or alcohol -- the effects of kratom are unknown and may be dangerous.
-At the very least, additive CNS depressant effects may occur when combined with other depressants.

 Kratom is well-known to be addictive, as found with traditional use by natives over many years in Southeast Asian countries.
 Withdrawal effects similar to narcotic withdrawal and drug-seeking behaviors have been described in users in Southeast Asia.
 Many Southeast Asian countries have restricted the use of kratom due to the potential for abuse.